COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.1/state code/New Jersey/README.md

 03/10/2025: Updated code to standardize it and create non-derivation output.

-03/11/2025: Updated the code to create an alternate output for HMH with State_leaid included with the full 6 digits reported in NCES.
+03/11/2025: Updated to create an alternate output for HMH (retaining State_leaid & seasch), create unique school IDs, and update derivation for ProficientOrAbove_count.